colmhiggs11/data-representation-project/README.md

 ## 3. License
 This project was completed using the [MIT License](https://opensource.org/licenses/MIT).
 Due to the limited restrictions it puts on reuse, it has a high license compatibility.

+## Pythonsnywhere
+In the project folder [pythonanywhere errors](https://github.com/colmhiggs11/data-representation-project/blob/main/pythonanywhere-errors) the erros that were encountered when trying to host the server on pythonanywhere.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- <https://www.markdownguide.org/basic-syntax/#reference-style-links -->